SimiaCryptus/jo-penai/docs/roadmap_docs.md

 #### Companion Object

-- `log`: A logger instance for logging information and debugging messages.
+- `log`: A log instance for logging information and debugging messages.

 ### Logging